zhaofeng-shu33/hierarchical-community-detection/README.md

 python runner.py --num_of_times=20 --mode=z_in_1 --alg=info-clustering 3 1 10 15
 ```
 # Limitations
-GN method is implementated in pure Python.
+* GN method is implementated in pure Python.
 It is quite slow to run one fit.
+* BHCD works incorrectly on Windows.

 # How to reproduce the experiment results
 See `reproduce_experiment.py`.
 You need to run for many hours since we repeat for 20 times and in each time we evaluate at 10 configuration.